-There are a range of box sizes and subscriptions available to choose from, and each month the team at the Goodness Project puts together a new selection to send to you.
+There are a range of box sizes and subscriptions available to choose from.
+Each month the team at the Goodness Project puts together a new selection to send to you.
 The smallest ‘letterbox-friendly’ option offers 4-5 snacks and is priced at £8.50.
-The ‘mini’ box is £9.95 and includes 5-6 full-size products, while the ‘maxi’ box (which I tried) contains 8-10 items and occasionally features a body care product (my box included a scrummy Crazy Rumors choco strawberry lip balm) and costs £17.95.
-The boxes themselves are attractive and nicely packaged, making them feel like a real treat, and there is an option to add a personalised picture card if you are considering sending them as a gift.
-There is also an ‘office snacks’ subscription available if you want to get your whole team snacking in a healthier and more planet-positive way.
+The ‘mini’ box is £9.95 and includes 5-6 full-size products.
+The ‘maxi’ box (which I tried) contains 8-10 items and occasionally features a body care product (my box included a scrummy Crazy Rumors choco strawberry lip balm) and costs £17.95.
+The boxes themselves are attractive and nicely packaged, making them feel like a real treat.
+There is an option to add a personalised picture card if you are considering sending them as a gift.
+There is also an ‘office snacks’ subscription available.
+Great if you want to get your whole team snacking in a healthier and more planet-positive way.

 The savoury snacks in my box comprised of some raw pizza crackers from My Raw Joy, made with organic flax, courgette, carrots, tomatoes and a variety of herbs – these were really delicious and I devoured half of the box with a good few dollops of hummus as a pre-dinner treat while I cooked – and some Banana Joe BBQ banana crisps.
 I wasn’t sure of what to expect from a savoury banana crisp but these were much like vegetable crisps and similar to parsnip or plantain crisps in their sweetness.